BeingBeyond/Being-VL-0.5/README.md

 ### 3. Base Model Initialization

 **Requirements:**
 - Downloaded [Llama-3.1-8B](https://huggingface.co/meta-llama/Llama-3.1-8B) checkpoint.
-You can also use any text LLM, but it will require additional configuration (eg, dimensions, processing codes, etc).
+You can also use any other text-LLM, but it will require additional configuration (eg, dimensions, processing codes, etc).
 - Pretrained [VQ-GAN](https://huggingface.co/zawnpn/being-vq-8k) checkpoint.
-This is extracted from Meta's Chameleon model and converted to adapt to BeingVL.
-You may also use other VQ-GAN models.
+This is extracted from Meta's [Chameleon](https://huggingface.co/facebook/chameleon-7b) weights and converted to adapt to Being-VL.
+You can also use your own VQ-GAN models.
 - Being tokenizer config: [beingvl/config/being-tokenizer-config](beingvl/config/being-tokenizer-config)

 Initialize the Being-VL base model from Llama-3.1-8B using the provided tokenizer configuration: